 It all began in early 1983 when founder Adolf Kruger purchased a promising piece of land east of Okanagan Falls.
 Upon his return to his newly-purchased property he discovered a large flock of Canada geese feeding amongst the local flora on the rocky terrain.
 As he approached, the flock of geese took flight.
 This vision inspired Adolf to call the property Wild Goose Vineyards.

 Adolf first planted Riesling and Gewürztraminer with the intention of selling the grapes grown.
 Over the next few years, outstanding wines were produced by purchasers of these aromatic grapes.
 In the late eighties Adolf and two other parties formed a plan that would allow smaller wineries to make wine using grapes grown on site that could be sold through the “farm gate”.
 After much lobbying and persistence, the farm gate winery was born in British Columbia.

 Wild Goose Winery became the seventeenth winery in BC and was established in June 1990.
 The winery started producing Riesling, Gewürztraminer, and Maréchal Foch.
 Over time Wild Goose would establish itself as a premium small producer of VQA wines.

-In July of 2021, the Wyse family of Burrowing Owl Vineyards pleasantly announced their acquisition of the tremendously popular Wild Goose Vineyards & Winery.
-Burrowing Owl Estate Winery’s knowledge and experience in producing ultra-premium wines provides a solid platform for Wild Goose products to continue delivering excellence for years to come.
+In July of 2021, the Wyse family of Burrowing Owl Vineyards proudly announced their acquisition of the tremendously popular Wild Goose Vineyards & Winery.
+Burrowing Owl Estate Winery’s knowledge and experience in producing ultra-premium wines provide a solid platform for Wild Goose products to continue delivering excellence for years to come.

 “We appreciate the family heritage and history of Wild Goose, as well as the excellent quality of the vineyards and products, and the strength of reputation and brand that the Kruger family has built since 1984.”